-The Psaltery was plucked, like the later Harpsichords that were plucked with quills.
+The Psaltery probably originated in the Middle east and reached Europe in the 12th century.
+It was plucked, like the later Harpsichords that were plucked with quills.

 From the Harp, to the invention of the ancient Hydraulis, to the Hammered Dulcimer and the Psaltery...

-These instruments were certainly all part of the inspiration for the construction of the first piano keyboards during the 14th century.
+These instruments were certainly all part of the inspiration that led to the construction of the first keyboards during the 14th century.

 The keyboard instruments of the Renaissance were very soft-sounded and usually used as solo instruments, or to accompany singing.